goforj/godump/README.md

 ### <a id="withfieldmatchmode"></a>WithFieldMatchMode

-WithFieldMatchMode sets how field names are matched for WithOnlyFields/WithExcludeFields.
+WithFieldMatchMode sets how field names are matched for WithExcludeFields.

 ```go
 // Default: FieldMatchExact